jmlandi/app-entrance-and-exit/README.md

 ## ⚙️ Google Sheet Endpoint

-Using Apps Script, this is the code that I used to receive the data from my web app:
+Using `Apps Script` extension, this is the code that I used to receive the data from my web app:

 ```
 const DATA_ENTRY_SHEET_NAME = "Entrada e Saída";